Redux composition and encapsulation at a large scale

 users object and another one for a

 books object.
 You can nest data modules into each other as long as they stay standalone, the same way how features are assembled.

 The anatomy of a data module looks like this:

-They take care of the business logical part.
-They receive a payload, transforming it as needed and return an action that gets dispatched to update the Redux store.
-In most projects, you might also want use redux-thunk in order to have asynchronous actions such as sending requests to the server API.
+They take care of the business logic part.
+They receive a payload, transform it as needed and return an action that gets dispatched to update the Redux store.
+In most projects, you might also want to use redux-thunk in order to have asynchronous actions such as sending requests to the server API.

 Reducers and Selectors

 Reducers handle actions and update the Redux state.
 There shouldn’t be any logic in your reducers as they need to stay pure.
 If you tend to have logical code, you should create another action instead.

 Selectors are important if you’d like to filter your state before using them in your container components.
 You can define them in the

 reducer.js file as they are bound to the same chunk of the state.

 I recommend you to create a file called